-Though there are elaborated official rules written for Badminton as per BWF, we are bringing here the basic Badminton rules and regulations to help beginner’s to play Badminton with better efficiency.
-Rules also exist with regard to rackets, shuttlecock, grip of hands, net and other equipments in the game of Badminton.
+Though there are elaborate official rules written for Badminton as per BWF, we are bringing here the basic Badminton rules and regulations to help beginner’s to play Badminton with better efficiency.
+Rules also exist with regard to rackets, shuttlecock, grip of hands, net and other equipment in the game of Badminton.
 However, you will meet basic rules to know how to play badminton with your friends.
 The rules given here include scoring rules in this play, service rules for singles and doubles.
-If you are a novice, go through the badminton rules given here to make yourself aware of the game.
+If you are a novice, go through the badminton rules given here.

 Badminton is one of the most popular outdoor sports worldwide which is played by using rackets and hitting shuttlecock with rackets across a net.
 The play of Badminton is widely popular in Asia and Europe.
-It can be played in singles as well doubles i.e. by two players or four players.
-India, China and many other countires are dominating in this game.
-It is also known as one of the most tiring game as it requires both mental and physical challenge.
+It can be played in singles as well as doubles i.e. by two players or four players.

 How to Play Badminton

-The court for play of Badminton is to be rectangular and divided into halves of equal area separated by a net.
-As per badminton rules, court can be marked for singles only.
-However, the marked courts are generally used for singles as well doubles.
-The doubles court and singles court are same in length.
+The court for the play of Badminton is to be rectangular and divided into halves of equal area separated by a net.
+As per badminton rules, the court can be marked for singles only.
+However, the marked courts are generally used for singles as well as doubles.
+The doubles court and singles court are the same in length.
 But the width of the doubles court is wider.

 - Court for doubles: 6.1 meters width, 13.4 meters length